devfemibadmus/mediasaver/privacy-policy.md

-# WhatsApp Status Saver Privacy Policy
+# WhatsApp Media Saver Privacy Policy

-Welcome to WhatsApp Status Saver!
+Welcome to WhatsApp Media Saver!
 Our privacy policy outlines how we collect, use, and safeguard your personal information when you use our application.

 ## Information We Collect